-Roca: The Gurb region where I live was where gui.fi net started.
-There are other regions for example one is Barcelona.
+Now getting back to geography, the Gurb region where I live was where guifi.net started.
+There are other regions.
+For example one is Barcelona.
 We only have about 65 nodes in Barcelona-this in a density of population of about 4 million.